"Call me when you get home."

 oil on linen stretched on an embroidery hoop.

-I paint on embroidery hoops with oil paint as a question to the hierarchy and sexism within fine art and how embroidery is often left out of the fine art world.
-Oil paint is seen as superior to many other art forms, especially art forms that have been traditionally created by women, like embroidery.
+I paint on embroidery hoops with oil paint as a question to the hierarchy and sexism within fine art and how embroidery, and many other art forms traditionally created by women, are often left out of the fine art world.
+Oil paint is seen as superior to many other art forms.
+You walk into a gallery and see the art masters created by men framed in their glory.
+You walk into an antique shop and in the dusty corner you see beautiful embroidered pieces that took years to create.
+Why are paintings deemed superior to other art forms?
+Especially art forms typically created by women.

-For my reference photos, I am using the photos of sex workers, as throughout art history men have painted nude women for the male gaze.
+Within my work, I reference the photographs of sex workers, as throughout art history men have painted nude women for the male gaze.
+Women are painted for the enjoyment and consumption of men to endure, they lack bodily autonomy.
 I paint women who choose how they pose, when they pose, and for whom they pose, and empower themselves in doing so.
-Sex workers are also seen negatively within society and traditionally in art history figurative work and portraiture is reserved for high class and royalty.
+Sex workers are often seen negatively within societal social norms and traditionally in art history figurative work and portraiture is reserved for high class and royalty only.
+Painting figurative paintings of sex workers in the same beauty as royalty creates an equality of the two.
+The title of my series “Call me when you get home.” is representative of the deep care and trauma that women and gender minorities face by simply existing in a patriarchal society.